 - Plan-specific cost-sharing structures (copays versus coinsurance)

-When COBRA tends to win: If you’ve already met (or nearly met) your deductible or OOP max, staying on the same plan through COBRA can be far cheaper than starting over elsewhere.
+When COBRA Usually Wins: If you’ve already met (or nearly met) your deductible or OOP max, staying on the same plan through COBRA can be far cheaper than starting over elsewhere.

-When a new plan tends to win: If you’re early in the plan year and haven’t spent much toward the deductible, a fresh start hurts less-so a lower premium plan may come out ahead.
+When a New Plan Usually Wins: If you’re early in the plan year and haven’t spent much toward the deductible, a fresh start hurts less—so a lower premium plan may come out ahead.

-Most people do a quick provider search and move on.
-But network continuity is really about whether your care journey stays intact.
+Most people do a quick provider search.
+But network continuity is about whether your entire care journey stays intact.
+Think broader.

 Switching plans can mean re-checking (and sometimes re-fighting) things like: